Shiperoid/YT-DPI-Check/README.md

 | **DNS ERROR** | Your DNS provider is giving incorrect data or failing to resolve the domain. |

 ---

+### Important Notes
+*   **Antivirus:** Some AV software may flag the script as a "Generic Downloader" or "Network Tool" because it performs manual TCP/UDP handshakes.
+The script is open-source; you can inspect the code in any text editor.
+*   **VPN/Proxies:** If you have a VPN or "GoodbyeDPI" active, the script will show "AVAILABLE" because it sees the bypassed connection.
+Turn them off for an accurate ISP test.

 ### Contributing
 Contributions are accepted through GitHub pull requests.
 Whether it's adding new target domains or improving protocol detection, feel free to help!